 I wish today’s Republican Party had been exposed to Mrs. Goode in their youth.
-In choosing a clearly unqualified candidate for the presidency, in choosing to wallow in the deepest trough of political mud in my memory, in choosing to embrace the grossest of lies and the most laughable of conspiracies, in choosing to generate fear and hatred instead of exercising civilized and reasoned judgment, relishes in being crude, rude and impolite, embracing rather than being embarrassed by Mrs. Goode’s admonishment.
+In choosing a clearly unqualified candidate for the presidency, in choosing to wallow in the deepest trough of political mud in my memory, in choosing to embrace the grossest of lies and the most laughable of conspiracies, in choosing to generate fear and hatred instead of exercising civilized and reasoned judgment, the GOP relishes in being crude, rude and impolite, embracing rather than being embarrassed by Mrs. Goode’s admonishment.

 It is sadly no surprise that demagoguery is employed in a U.S. Presidential campaign, or that it is practiced by politicians of all persuasions, or embraced to some degree by their followers; political ideals are routinely sacrificed for self-serving political gain.
 Yet I have been genuinely surprised at the degree of dishonesty and the depths of hypocrisy and mean-spiritedness that have epitomized the Republican Party as they have befouled the arena of American discourse in recent years, particularly since the election of our first black President, Barack Obama.
 There seems to be no governor on their self-serving partisanship, such governor that balances individual or group desires with what is best for the whole country.